snebo/Re-former/README.md

-# README
+# Re-Former

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Description:
+this is part of the Forms Project in The Odin Project's Ruby on Rails Curriculum.
+Find it at "http://www.theodinproject.com".

-* Ruby version
+* Ruby version: 3.2.2

-* System dependencies
+* System dependencies:

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  - Ruby v3.2.2
+  -Rals v7.0+
+  -sqlite3 v1.4
+  -Puma v5.0+

-* ...
+* Configuration: Linux (Ubuntu)

+### Database creation: sqlite3
+Use the below to interact with the database
+<i>$ `./bin/dev rails console`</i>